bcgov/aps-infra-platform/documentation/tutorials/quick-start.md

 publishDate: "2021-06-10T20:00:00.000-08:00"
 ---

-# API Provider Quick Start

-> NOTE: As of Sep 19, 2023, we have upgraded our command line interface to version 2.
-This user journey goes through the steps with the new CLI.
-If you are looking for Version 1 of the user journey, please go [here](owner-journey-v1.md).
+> NOTE: As of Sep 19, 2023, we have upgraded our command line interface to version 2, which is used in this tutorial.
+> For a tutorial using v1 of the `gwa` CLI visit [API Provider User Journey v1](/guides/owner-journey-v1.md).

 The following steps guide an API Provider through setting up an API on the BC Government API Gateway in a Test/Training instance.
 At the end of the guide, you will have a public API endpoint that is protected using the OAuth2 Client Credential Grant.

 ## 1. Download the `gwa` CLI